asyncapi/bindings/anypointmq/README.md

 ## Version

 The version of this bindings specification is `0.0.1`.
+This is also the `bindingVersion` for all Binding Objects defined by this specification.
+In any given Binding Object, `latest` can alternatively be used as long as this version of the bindings specification remains the latest published version.

 The version of the AsyncAPI specification to which these bindings apply is `2.0.0`.